Ramakien: Background

-Rama II (1766–1824) further adapted his father's edition of the Ramakien for the khon drama, a form of theater performed by non-speaking Thai dancers with elaborate costumes and masks.
+Rama II (1766–1824) further adapted his father's edition of the Ramakien for khon drama, a form of theater performed by non-speaking Thai dancers in elaborate costumes and masks.
 Narrations from the Ramakien were read by a chorus to one side of the stage.
 This version differs slightly from the one compiled by Rama I, giving an expanded role to Hanuman, the god-king of the apes, and adding a happy ending.

-Since its introduction to the Thai people, the Ramakien has become a firm component of the culture.
-The Ramakien of Rama I is considered one of the masterpieces of Thai literature.
-It is still read and is taught in the country's schools.
+Since its introduction to the Thai people, the Ramakien has become a firm component of culture.
+The Ramakien of Rama I is considered a masterpiece of Thai literature, and is still read and taught in the country's schools.

-In 1989, Satyavrat Shastri translated the Ramakien into a Sanskrit epic poem (mahakavya) named Ramakirtimahakavyam, in 25 sargas (cantos) and about 1200 stanzas in 14 metres.
+In 1989, Satyavrat Shastri translated the Ramakien into a Sanskrit epic poem (mahakavya) named Ramakirtimahakavyam, in 25 sargas (cantos) and about 1,200 stanzas in 14 metres.
 This work won eleven national and international awards.

 Content

-The tales of the Ramakien are similar to those of the Ramayana, though transferred to the topography and culture of Ayutthaya, where the Avatar of Phra Narai (the Thai incarnation of Vishnu, who is also known as Narayan) is reborn as Phra Ram.
+The tales of the Ramakien are similar to those of the Ramayana, though transferred to the topography and culture of Ayutthaya, where the Avatar of Phra Narai (the Thai incarnation of Vishnu, who is also known as Narayana, Govinda, Vasudeva) is reborn as Phra Ram.